-I was recently directing a community theater play and as I checked the set, I heard two experienced actors talking about their characters:
+I was directing a community theater play and as I checked the set, I heard two experienced actors talking about their characters:

 “My character married very young,” one of them said.
 “She became a homemaker and hasn’t worked outside the house.”